smolinari/quasar-docker/README.md

 ### Initializing a new project
 If you don't have a project already built, you can also do `quasar create <your_project_folder_name> -b dev` and start a new project.

-Note: the `-b dev` option will only be needed, while version 1 of Quasar is in beta status.
+NOTE: the `-b dev` option will only be needed, while version 1 of Quasar is in beta status.

 ## Some caveats.
  - The webpack hot reload is now running only with polling.